-A locally smoothed background average snow rate field is computed from the snow rate field (Fig. 3).
+- 110 A locally smoothed background average snow rate field is computed from the snow rate field (Fig. 3).
 The background radius smoothing parameter is used to define a circular footprint surrounding each pixel (Fig. 1a).
-We found that use of circular foot-

-- prints produced fewer artifacts than rectangular footprints.
-The surrounding points are then averaged to find the background 105 value for that point.
+We found that use of circular footprints produced better results than rectangular footprints.
+The points within the circular footprint are averaged to find the background value for that point.
 Feature detection is sensitive to the size of the area used to calculate the background value (not shown).
-We found a background radius of 40 km was the most suitable for detecting snow band features in the NWS NEXRAD data.
+We found a background radius of 40 km was the most suitable for detecting snow band features in the NWS - 115 NEXRAD data.
 A larger background radius will yield a smoother background average field used to compare to the input field to find features.
-A smaller background radius is likely more suitable for warm-season precipitation systems which usually have stronger reflectiv- - 110 ity gradients than cool-season precipitation systems.
+A smaller background radius is likely more suitable for warm-season precipitation systems which usually have stronger reflectivity gradients than cool-season precipitation systems.
 An example of the locally-smoothed background average snow rate field is shown in Fig. 3.

-When calculating the background average, a minimum fraction of valid points within the footprint can be set so only pixels with a sufficient amount of surrounding echo are used in the analysis.
+When calculating the background average, a minimum fraction of valid points within the footprint can be set so only pixels 120 with a sufficient amount of surrounding echo are used in the analysis.
 We use a minimum fraction of 0.75 (i.e. the footprint must contain at least 75% echo coverage to be used in the analysis).
-This is done to minimize artifacts on the edge of the echo.

-The effects of the 0.75 minimum fraction can be seen in the background average field in Fig. 3 where there are discrepancies 115 between the echo edges in the snow rate field (panels d-f) and the echo edges in the background field (panels g-i).
-Changing this value only acts to change how much echo must be present in the footprint to be considered in the algorithm.
-Smaller values will mean that less features will be detected along the edge of the echo, while larger values closer to 1 will include all regions of the echo.
+This is done to minimize small, spurious features on the edge of the echo.
+The effects of the 0.75 minimum fraction can be seen in Fig. 3 where there are differences between the more jagged echo outer edges in the snow rate field (panels d-f) compared to the smoother echo edges in the background field (panels g-i).
+Changing the minimum fraction acts to change how much echo must be present in the circular background footprint for a given pixel to be considered in the algorithm.
+A minimum fraction of zero would yield a background field with identical outer edges to the snow rate field.

-120 2.2.3 Two adaptive differential thresholds for finding feature cores
+2.2.3 Two adaptive differential thresholds for finding feature cores

-The background average field and the original snow rate field are compared using two "difference threshold schemes".
-Pixels where the difference between the snow rate field and the background average field are greater than or equal to the adaptive difference threshold constitute a feature's "core".
+The background average field and the original snow rate field are compared using two difference threshold schemes.
+Pixels where the difference between the snow rate field and the background average field are greater than or equal to the adaptive difference threshold constitute a feature's core.